-The Best Facebook Ad Comment Moderation Tool in 2026 (Compared)
+Best Facebook Ad Comment Moderation Tool in 2026 — Tested, Ranked & Compared (Protect Your ROAS)

-Facebook ad comments are one of the most undermanaged parts of paid social.
-Most brands pour thousands into creative, targeting, and bidding — then leave their comment sections completely unattended.
+The best Facebook ad comment moderation tool isn't the one with the most features — it's the one that hides harmful comments fast enough to prevent ROAS damage before cold audiences see them.
+Most brands pour thousands into creative, targeting, and bidding, then leave their comment sections completely unattended.
 What happens next is predictable: spam accumulates, competitor links appear, one bad comment thread tanks the social proof that made the ad work in the first place.

 Facebook's native moderation tools — keyword filters in Business Manager, the Moderation Assist feature — handle organic page comments adequately.
 They don't scale to ad comments.